pthariensflame/salmagundi/README.md

 build and run the executable in one step, where `[ARGS]` is the arguments to pass to `salmagundi`.
 The flag `--help` will display the available usage patterns of `salmagundi`.

+## License

+`salmagundi` is licensed under the terms of the MIT License or the Apache License 2.0, at your choosing.